bfontaine/clomebrew/README.md

 **Clomebrew** brings [Homebrew](https://brew.sh/) to Clojure.

 **Warning:** This is highly experimental, don’t depend on it for serious stuff.
+Also, the API is not yet stabilised.

 ## Usage